LampAndMaxAxie/LampAndMaxAxieBot/README.md

 5. Generate a scholar summary of all scholars, ranked on what you'd like to sort by
 6. Automatically sends alerts in a specified channel an hour before reset if people are missing progress
 7. Automatically post summaries in a specified channel at some interval of hours.
 Set the leaderboardPeriod to 25 to disable.
-8. Get recent battles for a scholar/ronin address
+8. Get recent battles for a scholar/ronin address (disabled by Axie servers)

 ### Additional Information
+NOTE: slash commands currently not functioning.

 Supports text commands with prefix and slash commands!
 Note that embeds in slash commands can't contain images due to "API limitations" (quote the shitty API docs), so if you want the images in `battles` and `axies` calls, use a text command instead of a slash command.

 Feel free to reach out to MaikeruKonare#3141 on Discord for support or bug reports.